 If you are a private landlord and would like to know more about this service, or a prospective tenant of a private rented home with St Leger Homes, visit St Leger Lettings for more information.

 What is affordable rent?

 Affordable rent is subject to rent controls that require a rent of no more than 80 per cent of the local market rent (including service charges, where applicable).
-It is based on the Local Housing Allowance levels.

 For more information on affordable homes in Doncaster please visit new build programme page.

 The Money Advice Service has some really useful tips for first time buyers to guide you throguh the process of buying your first home, including saving for your deposit and applying for a mortgage.